iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

 Our :ref:`Propeller Motor Controller <propeller_motor_control>`, available only while using speed firmware, uses a velocity PID controller in which the input target is a velocity, and error is calculated on the difference between the module's actual velocity and the target.
 This is the default controller used when the module receives commands through :ref:`Analog Hobby Protocols <manual_hobby>` or :ref:`DroneCAN <manual_dronecan>`.
-An important note is that while Hobby and DroneCAN commands are passed into the Propeller Motor Controller, the exact type of control depends on the configured *mode* parameter.
+An important note is that while Hobby and DroneCAN commands are passed into the Propeller Motor Controller, whether the module uses velocity control depends on the configured :ref:`mode <throttle_mode_maximums_directions>` parameter.
 Please refer to these linked pages in order to learn more about
 Hobby and DroneCAN, and the *mode* parameter.

 .. figure:: ../_static/manual_images/velo_voltage_control/prop_motor_controller.png